JupiterOne/sdk/docs/integrations/development.md

 Options:
-  -d --data-dir <relative_directory>  The directory where entities and relationships can be found (default: ".j1/export") --scope <scope>                     A unique id that identifies the synchronization job that will be importing your assets, use any id of your choosing.
+  -d --data-dir <relative_directory>  The directory where entities and relationships can be found (default: ".j1/export") --scope <scope>                     (REQUIRED) A unique id that identifies the synchronization job that will be importing your assets, use any id of your choosing.
   --account <account>                 The JupiterOne account you are importing entities/relationships into --api-key <key>                     The key used to initiate api calls with your instance of JupiterOne --include-relationships             Include relationships in import (default: true)